T1mmos/cards2.0/README.md

   executed on the UI layer which the player would also see visually (e.g. cards being moved back to original positions, a dialog telling that the last move was rejected, ...).
 - LAN server discovery by UDP broadcasting.
+- Clients are notified when the server goes down and do clean up the connections.